diyessi/explications/content/articles/srt1.md

 `REM` is a pseudo-op for a *remark* or comment, so this entire block is documentation and will not take up any storage in the assembled program.
 It states that the subroutine takes up 37 words of storage and requires `COMMON` to contain at least two words.

 The subroutine uses the first continuation when there is a negative argument and the second continuation when the computation is successful.
-The second continuation is at the end of the call vector and is just the next instruction to be executed.
+The second continuation is at the end of the frame and is just the next instruction to be executed.
 The first continuation would be a branch to error-handling code.

 Following is a simple use of `MISRT1` to compute \(\sqrt{2}\):